v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

   - *Send LM and NTLM responses* - Clients use LM and NTLM authentication and never use NTLMv2 session security; domain controllers accept LM, NTLM, and NTLMv2 authentication.

-  - *Send LM and NTLM - NTLMv2 if negotiated* - Clients use LM and NTLM authentication and use NTLMv2 session security if the server supports it; domain controllers accept LM, NTLM, and NTLMv2 authentication.
+  - *Send LM and NTLM - NTLMv2 if negotiated* - Clients use LM and NTLM authentication and use NTLMv2 session security if the server supports it.
+Domain controllers accept LM, NTLM, and NTLMv2 authentication.

   - *Send NTLM response only* - Clients use NTLM authentication only and use NTLMv2 session security if the server supports it; domain controllers accept LM, NTLM, and NTLMv2 authentication.

   - *Send NTLMv2 response only* - Clients use NTLMv2 authentication only and use NTLMv2 session security if the server supports it; domain controllers accept LM, NTLM, and NTLMv2 authentication.

   - *Send NTLMv2 response only.
-Refuse LM* - Clients use NTLMv2 authentication only and use NTLMv2 session security if the server supports it; domain controllers refuse LM (accept only NTLM and NTLMv2 authentication).
+Refuse LM* - Clients use NTLMv2 authentication only and use NTLMv2 session security if the server supports it.
+Domain controllers refuse LM (accept only NTLM and NTLMv2 authentication).

   - *Send NTLMv2 response only.
-Refuse LM and NTLM* - Clients use NTLMv2 authentication only and use NTLMv2 session security if the server supports it; domain controllers refuse LM and NTLM (accept only NTLMv2 authentication).
+Refuse LM and NTLM* - Clients use NTLMv2 authentication only and use NTLMv2 session security if the server supports it.
+Domain controllers refuse LM and NTLM (accept only NTLMv2 authentication).

   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067189)